 Disrupting by providing billion dollar processes improvements

-These tech giants emerged as a result of their ability to create a straight line to the customer, delivering exactly what the customer is looking for – nothing more, nothing less.
+These tech giants emerged as a result of their ability for creating a straight line to the customer, delivering exactly what the customer is looking for – nothing more, nothing less.
 They took a critical look at the value loss in the service delivery model of the industries of Retail Sales, Taxis, and Hotels and provided “pure value” to the end consumer by leveraging technology.
 Their platforms delivered key values of saving customers time and money with their easy-to-use and reliable ordering platforms.

 Creating huge profit gains through process improvements

 Process innovation is really the last frontier when it comes to winning the competitive race in any industry.
-In order to truly innovate on a process, one must take a critical look at the end to end value delivery process to the final customer to discover where customer value can be optimized.
+In order to truly innovate a process, one must take a critical look at the end to end value delivery process to the final customer to discover where customer value can be optimized.

 Cutting your operating costs while also increasing customer value

 Let’s look at how this was put into practice by Amazon.
 When customers enter a retail store they are not willing to pay for the privilege to browse the store, touch the product, and interact with store clerks.
 However, to operate a retail location companies must staff the store, provide capital to keep the product on the shelf, and pay for the physical location itself.
 Why finance all of these operating activities when they don’t provide value to your end-user?